 “Acting Adjutant General of the Army”

 At some point, he was promoted to private first class.
 He was boarded on the U.S.S.
-Howzie which sailed on September 23 and went to San Pedro Bay in Leyte, before sailing for San Francisco.
-At 3:00 A.M. in the morning, someone on the ship spotted the lights of San Francisco.
-The former POWs lined the rails of the ship as a tug helped the ship to the pier.
+Joseph Dychman which sailed on September 27 for San Francisco at 6:00 AM, but because mud blocked the port engine intake, the ship docked for repairs.
+It sailed again at 11:10 AM.
+It arrived in Pearl Harbor on October 9 at 1:00 PM and sailed the next day at 4:00 PM.
+The arrived in San Francisco on October 16, and the former POWs lined the rails of the ship as a tug helped the ship to the pier.
 On the pier, a band played “San Francisco” and men openly cried.

 Harold returned to Port Clinton and worked as a machinist for U.S. Gypsum.
 He married Ruth E. Bluhm on March 12, 1947, and became the father of a daughter and two sons.
-On March 12, 1949, Harold – and five other members of the tank company – served as one of the pallbearers at the funeral service of Sgt.
-John Morine who had died as a POW of Formosa.
+On March 12, 1949, Harold – and five other members of the tank company – served as a pallbearer at the funeral service of Sgt.
+John Morine.
+Morine had died as a POW of Formosa.

 On February 8, 1962, Harold and his family were home when their house exploded from a kitchen stove gas leak.
 Amazingly, Harold, his wife, and two sons survived the explosion.
 Their daughter was not at home at the time.